joangerard/divorce-prediction-azure-ml/README.md

 3. Open a new terminal and clone the project into your compute instance.
 4. Download the config.json file from your workspace and replace it.
 5. Execute the hyper-drive and the auto-ml jupyter notebooks.
+6. You will find the environment configuration files in the `environment_dependencies` directory.

 ## Dataset